Josca/k0rdent_docs/docs/architecture.md

 # Architecture

-Below is a diagram that provides an overview of how Project 2A works.
+Below is a diagram that provides an overview of how K0rdent works.

 ## Architectural Overview